marissaljohnson/blog/source/_posts/2018-05-31-automating-your-infrastructure-deployments.markdown

   description: Software Engineer at WyeWorks.
 Currently working with Javascript and Ruby.
 Learnaholic.
 ---

-We all know that modern applications can get very complex very quickly.
-Because of that I've been trying to add more automation to my daily life in general, I know I am human and I know I will eventually fail because I was distracted, I was tired or something else.
+We all know that modern applications can get very complex, very quickly.
+Because of that, I've been trying to add more automation to my daily life in general, as I know I’m human and will eventually mess up due to being distracted, tired, or something else.

-One of the first things I did in my automation journey was figuring out a way to automate the creation of cloud resources, to do that I became proficient at using some infrastructure as code tools like Terraform, AWS CloudFormation, and others.
+One of the first things I did while on my automation journey was to figure out a way to automate the creation of cloud resources.
+In order to accomplish that, I became proficient at using Infrastructure as Code (IaC) tools such as Terraform and AWS CloudFormation, among others.

-After that, since I have (or try to have) CI/CD pipelines setup in every project I am involved, my next logical step was to integrate that knowledge in infrastructure provisioning into the CI/CD pipelines.
-In this post I will be presenting benefits of doing that and will use an specific Terraform + CircleCI example.
+After that, the next logical step was to integrate that knowledge in infrastructure provisioning into the CI/CD pipelines, since I have (or try to have) CI/CD pipelines setup in every project I’m involved in.
+In this post, I will present the benefits of doing just that and will demonstrate it using a specific Terraform + CircleCI example.

 <!--more-->

-## Benefits of having automated infrastructure
+## Benefits of automating infrastructure

-If you are not used to the concept of **Automatically deploying infrastructure** it might sound crazy, but in my opinion the benefits outweight the risks.
-The main benefits include:
+If you’re not used to the concept of **automatically deploying infrastructure**, it might sound crazy, but in my opinion the benefits far outweigh the risks.
+The main benefits are as follows:

-- Your deploy will happen automatically.
+- The deployment will be automatic.
-- You will tend to be more granular when doing changes.
+- You’ll tend to be more granular when making changes.
-- You will be more careful when changing your infrastructure and this will almost for sure lead to less downtime.
+- You’ll exercise more caution when making changes to your infrastructure and this will almost always lead to less downtime.
 - You will never forget to update your branch before deploying.
-- Your development and feedback loop will be shorter, you merge your changes and everything gets applied for you.
-No need to wait for a "Ops" team to help you out.
+- Your development and feedback loops will be shorter; you merge your changes and everything gets applied for you.
+No need to wait for an "Ops" team to help you out.
-- If you need to do multiple steps for a deployment you just merge multiple PRs one after the other.
+- If you need to perform multiple steps for a deployment, you simply merge multiple PRs, one after another.
-- You can automate the testing of you infrastructure by adding some automated smoke testing after deploying (or before if you use a [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)).
+- You can automate the testing of your infrastructure by adding some automated smoke testing following deployment (or beforehand if you use [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)).
 - You can invest more time in developing features.
-- All deploys can be tracked in your pipeline.
+- All deployments can be tracked in your pipeline.

 ## Risks of having automated infrastructure

-As everything in life, there are cons to this approach, but they are easy to overcome with some team training or simply by adding some security mechanisms.
+As with everything in life, there are also cons to this approach.
+They are, however, easy to overcome with some team training or by simply adding some security mechanisms.

-Let's see some of the risks:
+Let's review some of the risks:

-- Your team must be aware of this automated process.
-If you merge a PR it is because you wanted to merge it.
-If you accidentally merge code it will get applied.
-You can add a manual confirmation of the deployment for the `production` environment to solve this potential problem.
+- Your team must be aware of the automated process.
+If you merge a PR, it’s because you wanted to merge it.
+If you accidentally merge code, it will get applied.
+To solve this potential problem, you can add a manual confirmation of the deployment for the `production` environment.
-- You might forget how to manually do the deploy.
-This is easy to solve, just manually do the deploy process every now and then.
+- You might forget how to manually deploy.
+This is easy to solve - just manually perform the deployment process every now and then.

-Now that we have seen the pros and cons of automating your infrastructure let's see a concrete example of a possible way of achieving that.
+Now that we have seen the pros and cons of automating your infrastructure, let's go through a concrete example of how to do it.

 # CI/CD with Terraform and CircleCI

-I created an [example repository](https://github.com/fedekau/terraform-with-circleci-example) that you can use to kickstart your project or to make your current project better with some of the ideas included there.
-The repository includes a detailed readme explaining the reasons why I took each decision.
+I created an [example repository](https://github.com/fedekau/terraform-with-circleci-example) that includes some ideas which you can use to kickstart your project or make your current project better.
+The repository includes a detailed readme explaining the reasons why I made each decision.

-The main purpose is to show one of the many possible ways you could manage your infrastructure using an Infrastructure as Code (IAC) tool like [Terraform](https://www.terraform.io/) and a continuous integration tool like [CircleCI](https://circleci.com).
+The main purpose is to demonstrate only one of the many ways you could manage your infrastructure using an IaC tool like [Terraform](https://www.terraform.io/) and a continuous integration tool such as [CircleCI](https://circleci.com).

-I have followed many of the good practices described in the book [Terraform: Up & Running](https://www.terraformupandrunning.com/) and in the [CircleCI 2.0 Documentation](https://circleci.com/docs/2.0/).
-I will also assume you have some knowledge about those tools and [Amazon Web Services](https://aws.amazon.com) in general (no need to be an expert).
+I have followed many of the best practices described in the book [Terraform: Up & Running](https://www.terraformupandrunning.com/) and the [CircleCI 2.0 Documentation](https://circleci.com/docs/2.0/).
+I will also assume you have some knowledge of these tools and [Amazon Web Services](https://aws.amazon.com) in general (though no need to be an expert).

 ## Suggested workflow